|

 photographer is not only able to take stunning photos and capture your wedding day, but they will do so with patientence and professionalism, always friendly and smiling!

-A very simple way to short list your wedding photographer choices is by locality.
+Sydney is a big city so in many ways it pays to look locally for your wedding photography, and a very simple way to short list your wedding photographer choices is by their locality.
 You will often meet several times with your photographer so if you live in Cronulla and they live in Pymble the distance will be quite a hassle!
-Some photographers will also charge a travel for weddings outside their normal area or the Sydney metro.
-Sydney is a big city so in many ways it pays to look locally for your wedding photography.
-Check local directories, wedding expos, and the local Chamber of Commerce.
+Some professional photographers will also charge a travel for weddings outside their normal area or the Sydney metro.
+Check local directories, wedding expos in your area, and the local Chamber of Commerce for leads.

 Unless you